 the time knew He was the Son of God, but very few admitted it.
 Peter confessed Jesus

-the Son of God, along with His disciples and other close followers; if there
+the Son of God, along with His disciples and many others of His close

 Mat 27,12-14